 Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Transport T7 - Greenways Greenways will be implemented by the Council in conjunction with landowners and Essex County Council.
 Greenways are not delivered.
 The Council will work with partners to aid the delivery of several Greenways within the District identified in the Thames Gateway Green Grid Strategy.
-The delivery of Greenways identified in the Core Strategy will be recorded by the Council and reported in the Annual Monitoring Report or other reporting mechanism, as appropriate.
-Data will be monitored according the national Single Data List where necessary.
+The delivery of Greenways identified in the Core Strategy will be recorded by the Council and reported in the Annual Monitoring Report.
+NI 175: Access to services and facilities by public transport, walking and cycling.
 T8 - Parking Standards The Council will ensure the provision of the requisite parking provision through development management.
 The appropriate parking standards for residential development (minimum standards) are not adhered to, resulting in adverse impacts on highway safety and efficiency.
+The Council will regulate the provision of the requisite parking provision through the development management process.
+The Council monitor the provision of car parking on completed developments within the District as part of the Annual Monitoring Report.
 The appropriate parking standards for trip destinations (maximum standards) are not adhered to, resulting in an excessive uptake of land for car parking and discouraging alternatives to travel by private car.
-The Council will regulate the provision of the requisite parking provision through the development management process.
-The Council monitor the provision of car parking on completed developments within the District as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.